JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 #### Add the new admin user to the ‘sudoers’ file.

-So now that you have designated a new user to be an administrator, you have to actually add that user to the `sudoers` file so they can be granyted `sudo` user rights.
+So now that you have designated a new user to be an administrator, you have to actually add that user to the `sudoers` file so they can be granted `sudo` user rights.
 So let’s open the file like so:

     sudo nano /etc/sudoers

-Look for the section that controls user priviledges named “User privilege specification”.
+Look for the section that controls user privileges named “User privilege specification”.
 It should look like this:

     # User privilege specification
     root   ALL=(ALL:ALL) ALL